The estate is located in Sauterne

 (Bordeaux).
 North of it closes the famous Château d'Yquem

-at.
-The estate was known in the dark beginnings as "La Maison Noble du Blaye".
-The first owners mentioned the family Essenault, from whose possessions also the Château d'Issan
+on.
+The estate was known in the early stages as "La Maison Noble du Blaye".
+The Essenault family is mentioned as the first owner, from whose possessions that too Château d'Issan

 emerged.
-In 1766, the estate was acquired by the eponymous Bordeaux wine merchant Pierre Guiraud.
-After a rich history, it was bought in 1981 by the Canadian Hamilton Narby, who invested heavily in the building and the winery.
-Finally, in 2006, a group of investors led by the Peugeot family acquired the majority stake.
-Plant manager is now Xavier Planty.
+In 1766 the property was bought by the eponymous Bordeaux wine merchant Pierre Guiraud.
+After an eventful history, it was bought in 1981 by the Canadian Hamilton Narby, who invested enormously in the building and the winery.
+Finally, a group of investors led by the Peugeot family acquired the majority stake in 2006.
+Operations manager is now Xavier Planty.
 In the Bordeaux Classification

 in 1855 it was classified as "Premier Cru Classé".
-The vineyards cover over 100 hectares of vineyards, planted with the varieties Sémillon (65%) and Sauvignon Blanc (35%).
-The extremely long-lived noble sweet wine is aged 18 to 24 months in 100% new oak barrels.
+The vineyards cover over 100 hectares of vineyards planted with the Sémillon (65%) and Sauvignon Blanc (35%) varieties.
+The extremely long-lasting noble sweet wine is aged for 18 to 24 months in 100% new barriques.
 The second wine is called "Le Dauphin de Chartreuse de Coutet".
-A dry fermented wine is marketed under the name "G - Château Guiraud".
+A dry wine is marketed under the name "G - Château Guiraud".